 Each Thing-a-ma-jig must be made up of mostly things you would find in the forest (or around your camp).
 Cabin groups can use twine, glue, etc to bind the items together, but that should be all they need from their cabins or craft shack.

 After dinner give the groups a good amount of time to create their product, write their sales pitch and practice.
-Afterward, the camp meets at the campfire area.
+Afterward, the camp meets at the campfire area or in the dining hall.
 Have each cabin go, starting with the youngest.

-You can give prizes to the winners of each village or unit.
+You can give prizes to the winners of each unit or age group.
 Judge them on the product/Thing-a-ma-jig itself and the presentation.
-It’s awesome to see what the campers come up with.
+It’s incredible to see what the campers come up with.
 Whenever we would do this program everyone would be laughing the whole time.
 It was always a great evening.